 - Your RDS instance runs one of the following database engines and RDS editions and is created 14 days ago:

-- MySQL 8.0 on RDS High-availability Edition or RDS Enterprise Edition
+- MySQL 8.0 on RDS High-availability Edition, RDS Enterprise Edition, or RDS Cluster Edition

-- MySQL 5.7 on RDS High-availability Edition or RDS Enterprise Edition
+- MySQL 5.7 on RDS High-availability Edition, RDS Enterprise Edition, or RDS Cluster Edition

 - MySQL 5.6 on RDS High-availability Edition